allenyllee/AllenYL-Notebook/AI__硬體介紹與環境設定.md

     >
     > Update (6/7/2016): It appears that FP16 is working way slower than FP32 in NVIDIA’s 1080.
 You can read more here: [https://devtalk.nvidia.com/defau...](https://devtalk.nvidia.com/default/topic/934562/cuda-programming-and-performance/nvidia-pascal-geforce-gtx-1080-amp-gtx-1070/post/4889687/) [name=Siddharth Mohan]

+    > The 1080 has indeed the 16-bit support but these instructions are 1/64th slower than the 32-bits’s
+    > [name=Djébril Mokaddem]

     > Nvidia's marketing material claims that GTX 1080 has 10TFlops performance as compared to GTX 980 Ti at 7TFlops performance.
 Titan X is equivalent to a GTX 980 Ti however with 12GB of memory instead of 4-6GB of memory.
 So, in comparison, GTX 1080 has higher compute capability but with less memory (i.e. 8GB).
 The price however for a GTX 1080 (~6oo USD) is much lower than a Titan X (~1,000 USD).
 The Titan X prices however could drop when the GTX 1080 is released.
     >